Submissions

 • The author respects the code of conduct and follows International standards for authors.

-• Authors confirm that they are the authors of the submitting article, which is under is under consideration to be published (print and online) in journal Traditiones by Založba ZRC, ZRC SAZU.
+• Authors confirm that they are the authors of the submitting article, which is under consideration to be published (print and online) in journal Traditiones by Založba ZRC, ZRC SAZU.

 • All authors have seen and approved the paper being submitted.